Probate Help For Personal Representatives

 What Are the Duties of the Personal Representative in Florida Probate?

 The personal representative must identify, gather, value and safeguard the decedent’s probate assets.
-They must publish a “Notice to Creditors” in a local newspaper and serve a “Notice of Administration.”
-They must conduct a diligent search for creditors, object to improper claims, pay valid claims, file tax returns and distribute probate assets to beneficiaries.
-They are responsible for closing the probate estate and may be liable for mismanagement.
+They must publish a “Notice to Creditors” in a local newspaper and serve a “Notice of Administration” on all interested parties.
+The personal representative must conduct a diligent search for creditors, object to improper claims, pay valid claims (when the attorney tells them to), file tax returns and distribute probate assets to beneficiaries.
+Failure to administer the probate estate in compliance with the law could result in the personal representative being held liable for mismanagement.

 Does the Personal Representative Need an Attorney?